 Huaraz weather conditions are heavily influenced by its location at 3080 meters above sea level.
 Located in a valley surrounded by snowcapped mountains, the Huaraz weather conditions are the perfect example of the weather you can find in many of the highland towns in Peru.

-April to October: The dry season offers the best trekking and climbing conditions for the Cordillera Blanca and Cordillera Huayhuash
+April to October: Cordillera’s dry season offers the best trekking and climbing conditions

 The dry season is marked by clear sunny days and cold nights due to the lack of clouds.
 This also makes it the best season for trekking and climbing as the views become even more spectacular and the night skies filled with stars.
 Rain can occur but is very limited and mainly concentrated at night in this season.
 By the end of the dry season the vegetation can become somewhat browner as the drought has had its toll.
 During the day you can expect blue skies pretty much of the time.
 Since we are close to the equator and very high up, the sun can be very strong so always bring sun protection block, a hat and sunglasses.
 It is comfortable to trek in shorts and t-shirt.
 However when the sun goes in it can get cold very quickly so always have a warm jacket, fleece and long pants close at hand.
 You also need a good 4-season sleeping bag at night and a warm jacket, woolly hat and scarf.